JoshuaFarara/TinyML/Applications/notes.md

 The model must be smaler then even the quatiized model.

 USE: tiny_conv, 1 convolution layer and one dense layer to ouput layer.

+## Training The Model

+### Metrics
+Which metrics matter?

+Accuracy
+    Dont want too many False Positives( the keywaord is yess and saying something similar to yess, iss, sss is counted a correct)

+ROC Curve - Graphical representation of
+    False Positivv eand Flase Negative
+        Accuracy is measured a s a trade off between false accept rate(FAR) and false reject rate(FRR) Choose an operating point - the correct location between the two points mentioned above. ex.
+Sensitivity is dependant on device location, native language

+Efficiency - Latency
+    Must be Fast, cant use too much battery

+## Streaming Audio
+Detect a word within an audio sequence